-An important part of the working process for all those people who decided to collaborate remotely.
-No more small talks on the office kitchen, no more jokes from the next-door colleague.
+A third challenge in working remotely is staying in contact with your colleagues.
+With remote work, there are no more small talks in the office kitchen, and no more jokes from the colleague next-door.
 Few people like this.
-Maintaining a team’s spirit of cohesion and involvement in the process is vital to stay tuned and not to step out of the social life of the company.
-We at Sigma Software, use one of such tools aimed to bring people together in one place and deepen engagement.
+Maintaining a team’s spirit of cohesion and involvement while working remotely is vital to staying involved in the social life of the company.
+At Sigma Software, we use Workplace by Facebook to bring people together and deepen engagement.

-Workplace by Facebook is a social network (obviously developed by Facebook :-) ) for internal company communication.
-It may seem a common Facebook page, but the main difference is that all content is available for the groups.
-Private or chat messages, a news feed, live video broadcasts, file sharing, auto-translation (for multinational teams), and other stuff are good instruments to post updates about what’s going on here and there inside a company or, for example, certain department.
+Workplace by Facebook - a social networking tool developed by Facebook for internal company communication.
+It may seem like a common Facebook page, but the main difference is that all content is available for groups.
+Workplace’s private or chat messages, news feed, live video broadcasts, file sharing, auto-translation for multinational teams, etc. are good instruments for posting updates about what’s going on within the company or for certain departments.

 Stanislav, Human Resource Manager:

 “Of course, any social-network-like corporate tool is more about how people use it and how interesting the content they share is, but usability also plays an important role.
-Workplace’s interface and functionality is almost identical to Facebook, so new hires don’t need any onboarding with the tool – they can easily jump in and start communicating.”
+Workplace’s interface and functionality is almost identical to Facebook's, so new hires don’t need any onboarding with the tool, they can easily jump in and start communicating.”

 Anatoliy, Account Manager:

-As you see, there is a wealth of tools and solutions tailored to make remote work far more pleasant, easy, and productive.
-Selecting the ones that would fit your needs best is just a matter of defining your needs and preferences and trying several options, which look most reasonable.
-Trust us – we have not yet heard of any team or project, which became inefficient or successful because of tools only.
-It’s always people, culture, and processes that call all the shots.
-By the way, you can read more about those aspects of remote work in the article Remote Team Work – How to Turn Challenge into Opportunity
+As discussed, there is an abundance of tools and solutions tailored to make remote work far more pleasant, easy, and productive.
+Selecting the ones that fit your needs best is just a matter of defining your needs and preferences and trying out the best looking options.
+Trust us when we tell you that we have not yet heard of any team or project becoming efficient or successful because of tools only.
+It’s always people, culture, and processes that call the shots; you can read more about these aspects of remote work in the article Remote Team Work – How to Turn Challenge into Opportunity